 Freak your cabaret chic The 7th edition of Le Cabaret de Nuit Blanche recalls the “Summer of Love” on what will be a night of “complete artistic freedom.”
 Performances by Fanny Bloom, Daniel Boucher and his Cabaretteries, the vintage funk and soul band of The Brooks and more at the lovely Monument National.

 Brace for an art storm Plan a stop at Ste.
 Catherine Street’s enormous Belgo Building, a multi-floor warren of avant-garde arts spaces that is home to dance, visual arts, film, music, street arts, installation pieces and more (and there are usually more than a few open-door DJ dance parties on the go as well).

-The Nuit blanche program is available at information kiosks on the outdoor site, and the complete program for “Nuit blanche à Montréal” is available on the mobile app for iPhone and Android.
-With it you can pinpoint activities that are close courtesy of “radar” and “augmented reality” functions.
+The Nuit blanche program is available at information kiosks on the outdoor site, and the complete program for “Nuit blanche à Montréal” is available on the mobile app for iPhone and Android (which also has a new “friend finder” function).
 It also makes it easy to share photos and videos of your fave #MTLMOMENTS.
 Now get some sleep – you’re going to need it.